 Wide Bathroom Window

-Consider this contemporary style bathroom with the wide window above the bathtub.
+Consider this contemporary-style bathroom with a wide window above the bathtub.
 This beautiful window dominates the bathroom.
 While curtains are not practical in every bathroom, they make sense when there is a wide window with plenty of clearance around the bathtub.
 In this bathroom, the white curtains frame the window offering privacy when needed.

 Standard Sized Bathroom Windows